A Guide to Scholarships and Grants for Vocational Students

 Financial Aid and the FAFSA®: 10 Things to Know

 The federal student aid program distributes $120 billion in aid each year.
-Vocational students attending an accredited institution can receive federal grants, loans, and other forms of financial aid by filling out the FAFSA.
-Here are the top 10 considerations to keep in mind when applying for financial aid for vocational school.
+Vocational students attending accredited institutions can submit the FAFSA to qualify for aid.
+Aid includes federal grants, loans, and other forms of financial aid.
+Keep these considerations in mind when applying for financial aid for vocational school.

-- There are Many Grants and Programs Targeted to Vocational Students Many grants and scholarships specifically support vocational students.
-For example, the Ciri Foundation offers vocational training grants, and the Horatio Alger Foundation offers career and technical scholarships.
+- There are many grants and programs targeted to vocational students.
+Several grants and scholarships support vocational students.
+The Ciri Foundation offers vocational training grants, and the Horatio Alger Foundation offers career and technical scholarships.
 Some scholarships and grants fund students enrolled in specific programs.
-For example, Washington offers a career and technical scholarship for vocational learners pursuing training in a trade, STEM, or healthcare occupation.

-- Get the Documents You Need Fill Out the FAFSA® Ready The FAFSA asks for tax and personal financial information.
-You need your most recent federal tax return, and dependent students also need to provide tax information for their parents.
-The FAFSA also asks about untaxed income, checking and savings account balances, and investments.
+- Ready your documents for the FAFSA.® The FAFSA asks for tax and personal financial information.
+You need your most recent federal tax return.
+Dependent students also provide tax information for their parents.
+The FAFSA also requests untaxed income, checking and savings account balances, and investments.
 Prepare your FAFSA documents ahead of time.

-- Federal Over Private Student Loans Federal student loans offer several benefits compared to private loans.
-Federal loans generally charge a lower interest rate, provide more repayment options, and let borrowers consolidate their loans.
-For example, federal borrowers can participate in student loan forgiveness programs.
-Federal loans also do not require a credit history or co-signer, unlike most private loans.
+- Federal over private student loans.
+Federal student loans offer several benefits compared to private loans.
+Federal loans charge lower interest rates.
+They also provide more repayment options and let borrowers merge their loans.
+Federal borrowers can take part in student loan forgiveness programs.
+Federal loans do not ask for a credit history or co-signer, unlike most private loans.

-- Many Popular Scholarship Websites have Different Sections and Pages Specifically for Vocational Scholarships Many scholarship databases offer specific sections for vocational and trade school scholarships.
-For example the College Board scholarship search lets students search by their area of study, including vocational fields.
-Fastweb also lists trade, technical, and vocational school scholarships.
-Make sure to check popular scholarship websites to see if they list vocational scholarships.
+- Many popular scholarship sites have specific sections for vocational scholarships.
+Many scholarship databases offer specific sections for vocational and trade school scholarships.
+For example the College Board scholarship searchlets students search by their area of study.
+This includes vocational fields.
+FastWeb also lists trade, technical, and vocational school scholarships.
+Check popular scholarship websites to see if they list vocational scholarships.

 - Some Schools May Pay for Veterans Vocational and trade schools may help veterans with field experience transition into the civilian workforce.
 Many trade and vocational schools offer tuition discounts and other benefits for veterans.
 Thanks to educational benefits like the GI Bill, veterans may be able to attend vocational school for free.
 The GI Bill covers non-college degree programs at approved schools.